jrthompson54/DGEobj.utils/cran-comments.md

 ## Comments from Maintainer

-* Resolved CRAN check notes and errors
+* Resolved CRAN check errors
-* Made some analysis packages suggested/optional and only required when using methods requiring them
+* Skipping examples dependent on suggested packages
+* Updated tests so that they do not fail if suggested packages are not available

 ---